cloudmesh-community/book/chapters/class/e222-syllabus.md

 * Final project

 ## Covered Topics
+f I forgot anything let me know:

+Order can be changed … as we see fit.

+## Covered Topics

-The topics covered in thie class include.
+The topics covered in the class include.

+* Review of Python for Intelligent Systems Engineering:

+ * Theory: basic Python Language
+ * Theory: pyenv, setup.py, modules
+ * Practice: Living without anaconda

 * Introduction to REST:

-  * Theory
+ * Theory: Overview of REST, Eve, OpenAPI
  * Practice: develop a REST service with OpenAPI

+* Introduction to Scientific Writing:

+ * Theory: Scientific writing with markdown
+ * Practice: Contribute a significant chapter to the book (as a group)
+ * Practice: Project Report (as a group)

 * Introduction to Clouds:

  * Theory: Virtual machines
  * Practice: Manage virtual machines with Virtualbox
  * Practice: Manage virtual machines with Cloudmesh v4
  * Theory: Containers

 * Introduction to Cloud Platforms: